Francis / Goutebroze

 Collaborations

-- N. Bahi-Buisson Hôpital Necker Paris France
+- N. Bahi-Buisson Institut Imagine Paris France

-- J Chelly Institut Cochin Paris France
+- A. Baffet Institut Curie Paris France

-- A Houdusse Institut Curie Paris France
+- J. Livet Institut de la Vision Paris France

-- C Moores Birkbeck College London UK
+- C. Moores Birkbeck College London UK

-- C Depienne ICM Paris France
+- C. Depienne ICM Paris France

-- C Faivre-Sarrailh CRN2M Marseille France
+- C. Faivre-Sarrailh CRN2M Marseille France

-- B Dargent CRN2M Marseille France
+- B. Dargent CRN2M Marseille France

 Funding